 The smooth walls of limestone outcrops in South Canterbury and North Otago provided an ideal canvas for early Maori.

 In 1864 Bentley Coton bought 50 acres of land at Hororata and built a small cob cottage that originally consisted of five rooms.
 This wonderful historic place suffered extensive damage during the earthquake in September 2010.
 It is currently being rebuilt and is not open to the public.
-The Hororata Historical Society opens the Museum on-site each Sunday afternoon pm.
+The Hororata Historical Society opens the Museum on-site on fine Sunday afternoons, September-May.

 "Must do" checklist